Back in the 90s, children’s demands were basic and games were mild and unaggressive.

 - Social Conversations: We all have different social circles – at school, college, Facebook, Instagram, Tumblr, etc. Who doesn’t take the advice of a good friend seriously?
 Many people have admitted to playing new games just because of the social buzz about it.

-- Engaging advertisements: Here is when the marketing comes in.
+- Engaging advertisements: Here is when marketing comes in.
 Many mobile game videos are played in paid ads in other mobile game applications.
-Some of these apps give you rewards such as an extra life or stars/hearts/coins as per the requirement of the game for watching the complete advertisement.
+Some of these apps give you rewards such as an extra life or stars/hearts/coins as per the requirement of the online game for watching the complete advertisement.
 Believe me when I say, after watching the video of a game for over 10-15 times, you seem to be getting closer to playing it.

 When you see a kid of around 10 years of age with their own smartphone, the first thought is – WHY?